Entrepreneur Mental Health: Tackling Challenges, Enhancing Resilience

 Integrating these routines into daily schedules helps ensure they become habits rather than afterthoughts when faced with pressing deadlines or unexpected challenges.

 This is where your three principles of stress resilience come in.
-Once you’ve identified what they are, you can engage in teeny, tiny doable actions that support your well-being throughout the day, as a counterbalance to all the stressful demands that come from every corner and seem impossible to control.
+Using the principles, once you’ve identified the actual practices that work for you, you can engage in teeny, tiny doable actions that support your well-being throughout the day, as a counterbalance to all the stressful demands that come from every corner and seem impossible to control.

 In addition to implementing self-care routines within daily schedules, it’s important to establish boundaries between work and personal life.
 When they create a clear distinction between professional responsibilities and personal well-being, women entrepreneurs can better manage the mental health challenges associated with running a successful business.